Divided by Memory: Coping with Religious Diversity

 in Post-Civil War France, 1598–1685

-This project will examine the hypothesis that religious coexistence in France broke down because Protestants and Catholics developed rival memories about the Wars of Religion, which sustained division and tension throughout the seventeenth century.
+This project examines the hypothesis that religious coexistence in France broke down because Protestants and Catholics developed rival memories about the Wars of Religion, which sustained division and tension throughout the seventeenth century.
 Precisely because Protestants and Catholics were divided by memory, they continued to perceive the other as their enemy and were unable to accept religious diversity.
 In analysing memory as a key factor in re-igniting religious conflict, the project thus offers a new perspective on the challenge of religious diversity and reconciliation during the early modern period.